A version of this story was originally published February 1, 2017.

 On Sunday, September 11, 2016, a line wrapped the side of the Pantages Theatre in Los Angeles, fans waiting for a chance to get a coveted seat inside the almost 3,000-seat venue to see the performance of Newsies that would be captured for cinematic release.

 Entering the theatre were many familiar faces from New York City’s theatre circuit.
 Tony-nominated director Michael Arden sat in the orchestra, Sally Struthers snapped selfies with Gilmore Girls fans, and Krysta Rodriguez chatted with friends.
-Tony Award winner for his choreography for Newsies, Christopher Gatelli socialized in the lobby, and lyricist Jack Feldman settled in the orchestra.
+Tony Award winner for his choreography for Newsies, Christopher Gattelli socialized in the lobby, and lyricist Jack Feldman settled in the orchestra.

 Fansies came to California from across the country and across the street for the event.
 The Coulson sisters, Annie and Ella, traveled from Maryland to see the show for the 14th time, and Los Angeles resident Emily Killian drove a few blocks to see the theatrical production for the first time.